adwaithpajith/credit-risk-platform/README.md

 dataset -- EDA, an explainable ML risk model, auto-derived business rules, an NL-to-SQL chatbot, and a multi-section UI, all Dockerized.

-Built for the NeoStats AI Engineer candidate assignment.

 \---